ModioAB/caramel/README.md

 In a server environment with several certificates you usually end up rotating/refreshing them in a cron job.
-Included is a tool called `caramel-refresh.sh` that will parse a config file, and automatically refresh all certificates matching.
+Included under scripts/ is a tool called `caramel-refresh.sh` that will parse a config file, and automatically refresh all certificates matching.
 This requires the original CSR and certificate to be in place.
 See `request-certificate` for a tool to generate your own certificates.

 `caramel-refresh` is intended to be run in a cron job on servers (or clients).
 Please make sure you run the job as the correct user, so permissions aren't a